 The .IRIG106 command returns the release version number of the Chapter 6 R/R C&C mnemonics that the R/R is supporting.
-Because this command was introduced in IRIG-106-07, R/Rs supporting earlier releases should answer this command with "E00" error message (invalid command).
+Because this command was introduced in IRIG 106-07, R/Rs supporting earlier releases should answer this command with the "E00" error message (invalid command).

-Note: Denotes recorder command and control module compatible with IRIG 106-07
+Note: This example indicates that the recorder C&C module is compatible with IRIG 106-07